Our commitment to refugees at the first ever Global Refugee Forum

 - To promote and ensure access for all refugees, without distinction of any kind, to safe and inclusive sporting facilities.

 - To increase availability and access to organized sports and sport-based initiatives for refugee and hosting communities, actively considering age, gender, ability and other diversity needs.

 - To promote and facilitate equal access to and participation of refugees in sporting events and competitions at all levels.

 Last year we officially launched the Nittaku Dream Building with Refugees project at the Za’atari Camp in Jordan in cooperation with the “Live Together” programme by Peace and Sport and UNHCR.
 Local coaches were prepared to run daily sessions for boys in the morning and for girls in the afternoon.
 Currently, a session for people with disabilities is being integrated.

-The new project in Azraq Camp (with the support of World Taekwondo, Peace and Sport and Agitos Foundation) was recently announced, which aims to offer activities focusing on people with a disability.
+The new project in Azraq Camp was recently announced thanks to the support of the Agitos Foundation and the Taekwondo Humanitarian Foundation, which aims to offer activities in the camp focusing on providing access to persons with a disability.